-At the time this cake was perceived as a very innovator because of its pure form, but also because of the ingredients used: sponge cake soaked in syrup, layered with ganache and coffee, and covered in chocolate glaze.
-Gavillon reduced sugar, removed alcohol and gave it a rectangular shape, thus inventing a very Parisian cake.
+At the time, this Parisian cake was perceived as a very innovator because of its pure form, but also because of the ingredients used: sponge cake soaked in syrup, layered with ganache and coffee, and covered in chocolate glaze.
+M. Gavillon reduced sugar, removed alcohol, and gave it a rectangular shape, thus inventing a very Parisian cake.

 Where to find a good Opéra cake in Paris?

 - LeNôtre – 10 rue Saint Antoine, Paris 4 ; 36 Avenue de la Motte-Picquet, Paris 7

 - Dalloyau – 63 Rue de Grenelle, Paris 7; 101 Rue du Faubourg Saint-Honoré, Paris 8 (the historical building).